 - How are admissions decisions made?

-Spanish is taught in K-Prep to Grade 3.
-Grade 4 students may elect to continue with Spanish or begin French.
-In Grade 6 students decide whether to continue French or Spanish or elect the study of Japanese for Grades 6-8.
+Spanish and Mandarin (Chinese) are taught in K-Prep 4 to Grade 3.
+In Grade 4, students elect whether to pursue Spanish or Mandarin in Grades 4-8.
 Grade 8 students may also elect to take Latin.
 Typically, our graduates begin high school placed in the second year of their selected foreign language and often in an honors section.

 Harford Day School works closely with families to ensure their children’s health and safety.
 Our school is “allergy aware.”
 The school nurse, Beth Muller-Hinder, works with parents and teachers to educate everyone about a child’s food allergies.
 Teachers are aware of children’s allergies and trained to use safety stations located across campus that include auto-inject epinephrine.
 Lunch is eaten in small groups with faculty supervision and children are not allowed to share food.
 On days when special “hot lunches” are being served to children in K-Prep and Kindergarten, additional safety measures are being developed such as allergy awareness bracelets and photo identification.